tanishqbhatia474/tourcraft_final/README.md

 ● Shareable Links: Users receive a unique link to their itinerary, which can be shared with others.

-● Chatbot Integration: An AI-powered chatbot is available to assist users with their travel planning questions.

 ● Loading Screen: A thoughtfully designed loading screen keeps users engaged with rotating images and texts while the itinerary is being generated.